bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Bindings

 To create bindings, extend AbstractModule and override its configure method.
 In the method body, call bind() to specify each binding.
-These methods are type checked in compile can report errors if you use the wrong types.
+These methods are type checked in compile time and will report errors if you use the wrong types.
 Once you've created your modules, pass them as arguments to Injector to build an injector.

-Use modules to create linked bindings, instance bindings, provider bindings, constructor bindings and untargetted bindings.
+Use modules to create linked bindings, instance bindings, provider bindings, constructor bindings and untargeted bindings.

 ```php?start_inline